Skip to content

 Purpose

-Combines, trims, and reshapes one or two SDF distance fields so multiple primitives can be assembled into more complex results.
+Combines, trims, and reshapes one or two SDF distance fields.

 SDF Vector Operator